jeffrey-over/jeffrey-over.github.io/_posts/2017-12-11-Selligent-system-tables.md

 ---
 layout: post
-title: "Selligent system tables - What can you find and what can you use it for"
+title: "Selligent system tables - use all the data you have at your disposal."
-date: 2017-12-11
+date: 2020-06-12
 label: learning
 tags: Selligent Marketing Cloud, Data
 yearreview: false